 A specific valuable action like visiting a landing page after clicking a CTA button; visiting a thank you page after buying a product, etc.

-Sometimes expressed as a ratio, conversion rate gives you a precise signal whether your email campaign was successful.
+Sometimes expressed as a ratio, conversion rate gives you a precise signal of whether your email campaign was successful.

 Plan your first email campaign

 Send emails with confidence.
 Grab this free guide and run email campaigns that generate results.

 Setting up your first email campaign